CSCfi/csc-user-guide/docs/apps/blast.md

 ```text
 blastp -query proteinseq.fasta -evalue 0.001 -db uniprot -outfmt 7 -out result.table
 ```
-Would run the same search as described above, except that the  e-value threshold would be set to 0.001(-evalue 0.001) and the out put is printed out a a table (-outfmt 7).
+Would run the same search as described above, except that the  e-value threshold would be set to 0.001(-evalue 0.001) and the out put is printed out to a table (-outfmt 7).

 ## Usage of pb (Parallel BLAST) at CSC

-If your query sequence set contains less than 20 sequences then Taito-shell is probable the most effective platforms for the search.
-However, if your query set contains hundreds or thousands of sequences then utilizing the taito.csc.fi cluster is more  effective.
-For this kind of massive blast searches you can utilize the `pb` command in Puhti. _pb_ (Parallel BLAST) is designed for situations, where the query file includes large amount of sequences.
+If your query sequence set contains less than 20 sequences then interactive baych job is probably the most effective way top do the search.
+However, if your query set contains hundreds or thousands of sequences then utilizing the parallel computing capacity of Puhti is more effective.
+For this kind of massive blast searches you can utilize the `pb` command.

+_pb_ (Parallel BLAST) is designed for situations, where the query file includes large amount of sequences.
 It splits the query task into several subjobs, that can be run simultaneously using the resources of the server very effectively.
-For large sets of query sequences, _pb: can speed up the search up to 50 fold.
+For large sets of query sequences, _pb_ can speed up the search up to 50 fold.
 Two sample _pb_ commands for puhti.csc.fi:
 ```text
 module load biokit